JuliaComputing/JuliaInXL/README.md

 The Excel plugin is distributed as an installable exe: JuliaProfessional_JuliaInXL_Addin_vW.X.Y.Z.exe, where vW.X.Y.Z is the associated version number of Julia Professional.
 Running this installer will install the XLL into `\[APPDATA]\Roaming\Microsoft\AddIns\`.
 Use of the JuliaInXL plug-in depends on .NET v4.0 or later being available on the system.
 After installation, the add-in needs to be enabled via either [File -> Options -> Add-ins](https://support.office.com/en-us/article/View-manage-and-install-add-ins-in-Office-programs-16278816-1948-4028-91E5-76DCA5380F8D) menu entry or the [Developer/Add-In](https://msdn.microsoft.com/en-us/library/bb608625.aspx) ribbon button.

-The Julia language package can be installed by doing (on the Julia REPL) `Pkg.clone("https://github.com/JuliaComputing/JuliaInXL.jl.git")`, if you have the rights to that repository.
+The Julia language package can be installed by doing (on the Julia REPL) `Pkg.add("JuliaInXL")`, if you have the rights to that repository.
 However, you will most likely be provided this package as part of your Julia Professional Bundle.
 This package depends on two public packages, `JuliaWebAPI` and `Reexport`.

 ### Usage Workflow